apache/cordova-docs/www/docs/en/2.4.0/cordova/contacts/parameters/contactFindOptions.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: contactFindOptions
 ---

 contactFindOptions
 ==================

-Optional parameter of the `contacts.find` method.
+Optional parameter of the `[contacts.find](../contacts.find.html)` method.
 Use this parameter to filter the contacts returned from the contacts database.

     {
 		filter: "",